NOTICE - IMPORTANT SHAREHOLDER INVESTIGATION UPDATE: Brodsky & Smith Reminds Investors of ...

 Additional information can be found at https://www.brodskysmith.com/cases/enterprise-diversified-inc-otc-syte/, or call 855-576-4847.
 No cost or obligation to you.

-Under the terms of the agreement, Vera will commence a tender offer to acquire all outstanding shares of Castlight Class A common stock and Class B common stock for $2.05 in cash per share.
-The investigation concerns whether the Castlight Health Board breached its fiduciary duties to shareholders by failing to conduct a fair process, and whether Vera is paying too little for the Company.
+Under the terms of the merger agreement, Hexion shareholders will receive $30.00 in cash for each share of Hexion common stock they own.
+The investigation concerns whether the Hexion Board breached its fiduciary duties to shareholders by failing to conduct a fair process, and whether ASP is paying too little for the Company.

 Brodsky & Smith is a litigation law firm with extensive expertise representing shareholders throughout the nation in securities and class action lawsuits.
 The attorneys at Brodsky & Smith have been appointed by numerous courts throughout the country to serve as lead counsel in class actions and have successfully recovered millions of dollars for our clients and shareholders.
 Attorney advertising.
 Prior results do not guarantee a similar outcome.